ahuh/conemu-toolkit/README.md

   echo "Defaults:%sudo env_keep += \"USERPROFILE CONEMU_TOOLKIT_PATH\"" >> prompt-posh
   ```

-  * Reinstall Oh My Posh in WSL for the root user, and update root's bashrc file (see previous step)
+  * Update root's bashrc file to add prompt at the end of file (see previous step)

 * **BONUS**: if you want to also use **WSL in Windows Terminal**
   * Select the `CaskaydiaMono NF` font in Terminal settings